 Human tissue can be studied to improve our understanding of health and disease.
-We want to see good research thrive in the UK.
-We believe that good regulation supports good science, which in turn leads to improved healthcare.
-The term ‘research’ is often used to mean a wide range of activities which might be laboratory - or treatment-based.
+The term ‘research’ is often used to mean a wide range of activities which might be laboratory or treatment based.
 The type of research regulated by the HTA is perhaps best thought of as ‘laboratory bench’ research.
-We ensure that this tissue is removed and stored in an appropriate and well managed way.
+We ensure that this tissue is removed and stored in an appropriate and well-managed way.

 We license organisations for removal and storage for research in England, Wales and Northern Ireland.
 Our licensing role in research is limited to licensing premises - such as tissue and brain banks - storing tissue from the living and deceased.
 We also license establishments - including post mortem establishments - where tissue is removed from the deceased for research.